Kinematic Mapping of Giant Arcs: A New Method to Locate Lensing Critical Curves

 The Dragon Arc is a spiral galaxy at $z=0.725$~lensed by the galaxy cluster Abell 370, and is one of the first lensed arcs known to astronomers.
 It has become a prime target for studying extreme magnification phenomena in cluster lensing fields after the recent detection of many highly magnified stars with HST~\citep{Kelly2022FlashlightDozenStars} and JWST~\citep{Fudamoto2025A370DragonLensedStars}.
 However, independent macro lens models predict critical curve locations that differ at the (sub-)arcsecond level at some places on the arc (see Figure~\ref{fig:Nircam}).

-For another example, the locations of critical curve crossings are uncertain between multiple lens models in at least one immensely stretched portion of the $z=2.37$ Sunburst Arc~\citep{Pignataro2021SunburstLensModel, Diego2022Godzilla, Sharon2022SunburstLensModel}, where a highly-magnified young star cluster candidate Godzilla is situated~\citep{VAnzella2020Bowen, Diego2022Godzilla, Pascale2024Godzilla, Choe2024Godzilla}.
+For another example, the locations of critical curve crossings are uncertain between multiple lens models in at least one immensely stretched portion of the $z=2.37$ Sunburst Arc~\citep{Pignataro2021SunburstLensModel, Diego2022Godzilla, Sharon2022SunburstLensModel,SunburstArc_discovery_Rivera-Thorsen17+}, where a highly-magnified young star cluster candidate Godzilla is situated~\citep{VAnzella2020Bowen, Diego2022Godzilla, Pascale2024Godzilla, Choe2024Godzilla}.
 Similarly, the host galaxies of multiply-imaged Type Ia supernovae in PLCK G165.7+67.0 \citep{Frye2024SNH0pe} and MACS J0138-2155 \citep{Pierel2024Encore} which have been used to measure the Hubble constant \citep{Pascale2025SNH0pe, Suyu2025Encore} lack photometrically identified symmetries that can pinpoint the critical curve to sub-arcsecond precision.
-The placement of the critical curve affect both time delay and magnification predictions in lens models, which propagate directly to the $H_0$ measurement.
-Important for cosmology, strong constraints on its location may provide avenue for refinement of these lensing systems.
+The placement of the critical curve affects both time delay and magnification predictions in lens models, which propagate directly to the $H_0$ measurement.
+Given their importance for cosmology, strong constraints on the critical curve location are valuable anchors to refine these lens systems.
 All these outstanding challenges motivate the development of empirical methods to reliably locate critical curves to $\sim 0.1\arcsec$ precision or better.